google-deepmind/torch-cephes/doc/src/index.markdown

 ###Elementary call

-You can call any of the functions already wrapped.
+You can call any of the wrapped functions.
 The C functions can be called from Lua with the same synopsis, for example:

 ```lua